muzak-project/muzak/COMMANDS.md

 **always** check the `error` field.
 If `error` is non-`null`, then the rest of the response should be discarded (or at least not treated as a success).

-The `data` field may be either a string, array, or a sub-hash, depending on the command issued.
+The `data` field may be either null, a string, array, or a sub-hash, depending on the command issued.
 The documentation below will clarify whichever is the case for each command.

 The `method` field corresponds to the {Muzak::Cmd} method that was invoked.
 In general this will be the "resolved" equivalent